"Mineral Point is where everyone is special, and no one is too special."

 So I read that, and I just turned into a puddle.
 I was like, ‘That's how we do it!
 That's how we do it.’

-"Next thing I did was reach out to my brother.
+"Early on, as I was trying to put the pieces together to create the Pointer Pantry, I reached out to my brother.
 We’re on both sides of the political spectrum so I thought it would be a good project to do together.
 We knew we wanted our focus to be on kids, and we knew we wanted the people who receive to be able to do so confidentially, but we didn’t know how to identify them or where to start.

 We reached out to the school and asked, ‘Can you tell us how many kids are on free and reduced lunch?’
 Also, any teacher who feels that a student is at risk for going hungry on weekends or breaks can nominate one.
 We decided on one $20 gift card per child per week.
 We packaged them and gave them to the office, they made and applied the labels, and mailed them out.

 We've even had a few instances where families get on better footing and have asked to defer the gift card to another kid who might need it.
-One time a family won a scratch off, said ‘We’re okay for now.’
+One time a family won a scratch-off.
+They said ‘We’re okay for now.’
 Another family got their tax return back, ‘Take us off the list for awhile.’
 There’s so much dignity in it."

 "To fund it, we do lots of different things.
 We started by putting spare change cans around town that say Pointer Pantry on them.
 Then I talked to Jeff about how some grocery stores ask if you want to round up or give a dollar.
 So now they do that, and that raises some good funds.

-People come up with their own creative ways to contribute, too.
-Last year about this time a family in town posted on Facebook, ‘We're baking cookies today.
-Stop by the house, honk, we'll bring out hot chocolate and cookies.
-Donations will go to Pointer Pantry.’
-In Mineral Point, one of the themes that always comes up is how people give to each other.
+Several young folks have stepped up in creative ways to raise money to support fellow students, from selling bracelets and bath bombs, to donating winnings from essay competitions, I love it so much when kids get involved.
+One of the themes that always comes up is how people give to each other.
 It's important here.
 Really, this town runs on volunteers.
 So it’s been fun to see the different ways community members have stepped up for the pantry.

 You know, it's absolutely about feeding kids, but just as much about building our community.
-Another thing we do is sell coffee at our farmer’s market for donations, and I’ll be honest with you - at the beginning of the season of the farmer's market, I'm like, ‘Why the hell am I up here - so early - every Saturday morning, making coffee for $40?
+Another thing we do is sell coffee at our farmer’s market for donations, and I’ll be honest with you - at the beginning of the season of the farmer's market, I'm like, ‘Why the hell am I up here - so early - every Saturday morning, making coffee just to earn $40 worth of donations?
 Maybe I could just throw that in the bank myself- it would be a lot easier.’
 Then I realized that this wasn't just about Pointer Pantry, this was about filling a niche in this community.
 It gives people something to rally around.
 They can buy the cup of coffee and feel involved with the pantry, then they linger over that coffee and talk to the farmers market vendors and buy from them.
 It’s got a lot of ripple effects.

-People at work, when I go in and tell them something that happened with the pantry they're like ‘Do you know how your face lights up when you talk about that?’
+When I go to work and tell people about something that happened with the pantry they're like ‘Do you know how your face lights up when you talk about that?’
 I get way more from this than I give to it.
 It just warms my heart to see people come together to help other people that they don't even know.
 They just know they are in need, and that we need each other."